danielpetzold/space-tracker/README.md

 ## Jupyter Notebooks

-View this Jupyter Notebook demo - hosted here on RStudio Connect: https://colorado.rstudio.com/rsc/space-tracker/space_tracker.html
+Check out this Jupyter Notebook demo - hosted [here](https://colorado.rstudio.com/rsc/space-tracker/space_tracker.html 'here') on RStudio Connect.

 Click on the image below to view our video that walks you through the building and sharing of this notebook using RStudio Team.